Charles Lanyon: St. John's Church, Whitehouse (1840)

-This Church of Ireland Church was opened in 1840, by licence.
+This Church of Ireland church was opened in 1840, by licence.
 It cost £716.16.0 to build.
 This was and still is one of the most successful churches in the Carnmoney Parish.
 It was designed for free by Lanyon who was a member of Carnmoney Parish.
 At the side of the church Lanyon built a small school hall for £300, which was used as a school until 1930.
-Then it was used as a NAAFI mess for the troops in the second world war, but it was demolished in 1965 to make way for a new church hall.
+It was used as a NAAFI mess for the troops in the Second World War, but it was demolished in 1965 to make way for a new church hall.

 St John's, Glynn (1841)

 This was built in 1841 for a cost of £800.

 Raloo Parish Church, Glenoe (1842)

-This church was built in 1842 for the cost of £436.0.0. and was designed to hold the entire population of the village (less than 200).
+This church was built in 1842 for the cost of £436 and was designed to hold the entire population of the village (less than 200).

 Gills Almshouses, Carrickfergus (1842)

-This was designed to replace the old charity houses in 1842 which were in very bad repair.
-The front is symmetrical on either sides with black bricks on the edge it is made of normal sandstone, painted white.
-The Almshouse was not always white.
+These almshouses were designed to replace the old charity houses in 1842 which were in very bad repair.
+The front of the building is symmetrical on either side, with black bricks on the edge.
+It is made of normal sandstone, and is currently painted white.
+The building was not always white.
 The original sandstone was crumbling away, so it was rendered.
 This explains why the white walls stand out from the cornerstones instead of the other way around.

 Gill's Almshouses: A : 1842; Charles Lanyon, architect.
 The charitable endowment of Henry Gill who, dying in 1761, bequeathed "to fourteen aged men, decayed in their circumstances, £10 each per annum and also houses and gardens", in Ellis Street (see No. 23a).
 Later this further block was built facing the harbour.
 The pretty Tudor revival style is reminiscent of contemporary churches and schools designed by the same architect, then County Surveyor of Antrim.
 The middle and wing bays of the symmetrical five-bay front project slightly and have tall double-shouldered gables with curious finials like inverted gate posts.
 Beneath the datestone the central front doorway has a four-centred arch, recessed surround, and a hood moulding with big cabbage-like bosses all dulled by dark paint.
 The intermediate bays have square windows with plain chamfered frames.
 Each wing bay has a triple window, the centre light taller than its neighbours, embraced by a label moulding which echoes the stepping of the gables.
 Single pointed lancets with mouldings akin to that on the front door light the gables.
 Above the steep tiled roof rise two chimneys with a pair of diagon¬ally set stacks apiece.

 Nowadays it appears that the almshouses rival the inmates in their decayed circumstances, for, while the black and white paint-work is tidy, the facade shows an alarming inclination to land at the feet of those who stand in front to admire it.
 This is a good little build¬ing, adding much to the town's seafront, and worthy of careful renovation.
 Happily the James Butcher Housing Association is now undertaking this work.